LINBIT/drbd-reactor/doc/promoter.md

 auto-configuration, you as the admin are the one that should understand your system, but it checks properties and writes warnings to the log (file/journal) if misconfiguration is detected.

+A note on LINSTOR: LINSTOR created resources obviously can be used with `drbd-reactor`, but one should always make sure to create a LINSTOR resource group, set all required options on the resource group, and then spawn DRBD resource from that resource group.
+If a LINSTOR resource is created manually (i.e., `linstor resource create ...` and friends) it implicitly gets assigned to LINSTOR's default resource group.
+If later properties of that resource group change, they are passed down to the DRBD resources, which might have unforeseen consequences.
+It is always a good idea to create dedicated LINSTOR resource groups for reactor controlled DRBD resources.
+This could for example be one resource group for DRBD resources that should allow freezing, one for DRBD resources that don't, and one for LINSTOR controller HA.

 # Handled (failure-) scenarios

 ## Promotion and Service Start